rich-iannone/great-docs/examples/README.md

 # Example Quarto Configuration with Great Docs

-This example shows how to configure your quartodoc project to use great-docs.
+This example shows how to configure your documentation project to use great-docs.

 ## Method 1: Using the CLI (Recommended)